RajpalBishnoi/Tables-Mentally/README.md

 -Measures total and average time.

--Shows which questions you got incorrect, your answer and their correct answer.
+-Shows which questions you got incorrect, your answer and the correct answer.